-Daniel serves as Counsel in the Executive Compensation and Governance Practice Group and Business Department at McDonald Hopkins.
+Daniel is a Member in the Executive Compensation and Governance Practice Group and Business Department at McDonald Hopkins.
 As part of the Executive Compensation and Governance team, Daniel represents compensation committees, companies, and senior executives in the negotiation and structuring of executive employment and severance agreements, as well as equity and deferred compensation arrangements.
 He also advises management teams in private equity deals, M&A and real estate transactions.

 Daniel brings a broad range of corporate and real estate experience advising on matters including business formation, capitalization, commercial contracts and commercial real estate transactions.